persiogv/OpenWeatherClient/README.md

 A very simple **Swift Package** to consume OpenWeatherMap (https://openweathermap.org) free APIs (named Current weather data, and Hourly forecast).

+## Advice

+This is a work in progress project.
+New features are being added.
+Contributions are welcome!

 ## Getting started

 1. Get OpenWeatherMap API key (https://openweathermap.org/appid)
 2. Add package to your project (Xcode > File > Swift Packages > Add Package Dependency...).
 Point to branch `master`.
 3. Update project target to reference OpenWeatherClient library (Targets > Frameworks, Libraries, and Embedded Content > touch "+" button)
-4. Add `import OpenWeatherClient` to your Swift file
+4. Add `import OpenWeatherClient` in your Swift file

 ## Usage